 Round off your visit with a trip to the wildlife garden at Leaplish Waterside Park where the little ones can discover a whole host of wildlife as well our new, human sundial.

-The Ferry is now running on the regular timetable of Wednesday and Saturday If you require any further information on the Ferry Timetable please contact 01434 251000 as subject to change on Bank Holidays
+If you require any further information on the Ferry Timetable please contact 01434 251000.

 Thanks to the Lakeside Way, a multi-user trail that follows the 27 mile Kielder Water shoreline, you can have a unique and beautiful walking experience.